 Trans Lifeline: A non-profit organization that provides a crisis line that provides support and crisis intervention services for trans people, by trans people.

-Mental health issues are more common among college-aged people than with older adults, and this can already be a stressful time in someone’s life.
+Mental health issues are more common among school-aged people than with older adults, and this can already be a stressful time in someone’s life.
 Having support services and mental health support can be invaluable to someone in this age group who is struggling with suicide or self-harm.

 Crisis Text Line: A valuable resource in its own right, the Crisis Text Line has a page specifically about self-harm and suicide prevention that provides resources, information, and increase awareness.